 Fifteen volunteers appointed by the Mayor compose the City of San Diego Commission for Arts and Culture.
 Commissioners represent a diversity of backgrounds and are selected from individual arts and culture patrons, artists, educators, the business and professional community, those with professional qualifications and experience or knowledge of a particular arts and culture field, and the general public.

 Joanne Hayakawa has been a Professor of Art at San Diego State University since 1982.
-Ms. Hayakawa has more than 33 years experience teaching, lecturing and exhibiting at galleries, universities, museums, art centers, and diverse art venues throughout the country and internationally.
+Hayakawa has more than 33 years experience teaching, lecturing and exhibiting at galleries, universities, museums, art centers, and diverse art venues throughout the country and internationally.
 Her work has been featured in solo exhibitions at the William D. Cannon Art Gallery in Carlsbad, California; Quint Contemporary Art in La Jolla, California; Wita Gardner Gallery in San Diego, California; University of Southern California; University of California San Diego; University of Tennessee; and the University of Delaware.
 Her work has been featured in books, numerous local and national catalogs, and periodicals.
-Ms. Hayakawa's work has been collected privately and by public agencies including the City of San Diego.
-Ms. Hayakawa frequently lectures on her own work and public art in San Diego, the United States, and was recently a lecturer at the State Institute of Ceramics in Faenza, Italy.
-Ms. Hayakawa received a BA degree in art from the University of California Santa Barbara and a MFA degree from the University of Washington.
+Hayakawa's work has been collected privately and by public agencies including the City of San Diego.
+She frequently lectures on her own work and public art in San Diego, the United States, and was recently a lecturer at the State Institute of Ceramics in Faenza, Italy.
+Hayakawa received a BA degree in art from the University of California Santa Barbara and a MFA degree from the University of Washington.

 Laurie Mitchell is a general pediatrician who has practiced in East County community clinics for the past ten years, most recently working at Southern Indian Health Council.
 Committed to the well being of children and the arts, she has served as a community volunteer for many local groups including the Wellness Council of the Mountain Empire School District, the San Diego Childhood Obesity Initiative, and the San Diego Chapter of Reach Out and Read.
-She and her husband, Brent Woods, have been active supporters of Museum of Contemporary Art San Diego, San Diego Museum of Art, The Old Globe, and Mingei International Museum.
-In addition, she currently serves on the Board of Directors of The New Children's Museum, acting as board chair from 2007-2009, and serves on the Board of City Ballet of San Diego.
-She was also a member of the Board of Directors of the Museum of Man.
+She and her husband, Brent Woods, have been active supporters of the Museum of Contemporary Art San Diego, San Diego Museum of Art, The Old Globe, and Mingei International Museum.
+In addition, she currently serves on the Board of Directors of The New Children's Museum, acting as board chair from 2007-2009, and is a member of the Collections Committee of MCASD as well as the Art Committee of the La Jolla Athenaeum.
+She has also served on the Boards of the Museum of Man and City Ballet of San Diego where she continues to serve on the Advisory Council.
 Dr. Mitchell received a BA degree in English Literature from Wellesley College and an MD from the University of Texas Southwestern Medical School and completed her pediatrics residency training at the Children's Hospital of Philadelphia.

-Rebecca Smith is Director of Community Engagement at The Eastridge Group.
-Previously, she was a Vice President at the San Diego Workforce Partnership and a Career Coach at QUALCOMM, also holding related positions over the past twenty years with the University of San Diego, the San Diego Regional Chamber of Commerce and High Tech High.
+Rebecca Smith is Executive Director of The Offices of Strengths & Vocation at Point Loma Nazarene University.
+Previously, she was Senior Recruiter at Eastridge Workforce Solutions, Vice President at the San Diego Workforce Partnership and Career Coach at QUALCOMM, also holding related positions over the past twenty years with the University of San Diego, the San Diego Regional Chamber of Commerce and High Tech High.
 Her experience includes hosting the Public Broadcasting Service series, "Career Advantage."
 She earned a Master of Education in Counseling from University of San Diego and a Bachelor of Arts in Sociology from University of California, San Diego.
-Ms. Smith serves on the Board of Directors of the United Way of San Diego County.
+Smith serves on the Board of Directors of the United Way of San Diego County.